Paser Side Effects

 - yellow eyes or skin

-Check with your doctor as soon as possible if any of the following side effects occur while taking aminosalicylic acid:Less common - with long-term, high-dose therapy
+If any of the following side effects occur while taking aminosalicylic acid, check with your doctor or nurse as soon as possible:Less common - with long-term, high-dose therapy

 - Changes in menstrual periods